Belgian Comic Strip Center: Belgian Comic Strip Center (1989–present)

+Building

+The building was designed in 1905 by Victor Horta in Art Nouveau style and completed in 1906 as a textile department store.
+It is the only surviving example of a series of Horta's department stores, notable for its use of iron and glass, a central atrium, and a monumental staircase.
+The building was protected as a monument in 1975 and renovated in 1988–89 to restore its architectural details while adapting it for public use.

+The structure is rectangular, with two storeys under a low-pitched roof and two large glass domes.
+The façade is symmetrical, slightly concave, and built from natural stone, with vertical pilasters forming curved arches above the main openings.
+Doors and windows were restored to their original designs, with wrought iron guards on the ground floor and decorative railings above.

+The interior is open-plan with two main levels and a mezzanine, featuring exposed beams on cast iron columns, vaulted ceilings, and decorative elements such as marble mosaic floors, stained glass, and a monumental stone staircase with iron railings.

+Museum

-The ground floor of the museum holds a restaurant, a room dedicated to Victor Horta, a comics' store named "Slumberland" after Little Nemo in Slumberland, a library with a reading room and a study centre.
+The ground floor of the museum houses a restaurant, a room dedicated to Victor Horta, a comics store named "Slumberland" after Little Nemo in Slumberland, a library with a reading room and a study centre.
 The first floor has an auditorium, a room with original comic book pages by various artists and a room dedicated to animation, more specifically the Belgian animation industry, such as Belvision.

 The second floor has a permanent exhibition dedicated to the chronological history of the medium in Belgium called "The Museum of Imagination".
 The exhibit starts off with Hergé and ends with Peyo, covering the pioneers of Belgian comics between 1929 and 1958 and with special focus on the magazines Spirou and Tintin.
 Each artist has a room dedicated to his work and designed in a playful way.

-The final floor is dedicated to the merchandising of comics and available for provisional exhibitions.
+The final floor is dedicated to the merchandising of comics and available for temporary exhibitions.

 List of the exhibited comics artists

 Four artists exhibited are Flemish: Willy Vandersteen, Marc Sleen, Bob de Moor and Morris.
 The rest are Walloon or from Brussels, except for Jacques Martin and Tibet who were born in France, but published in Tintin.